sohomd/PoseGaussian/README.md

   </tr>
 </table>

-Run the command with changing path input parameters
+Run the command with changing path in input parameters

 ```setup
 python test.py \